wqking/metapp/doc/variant.md

 Return a Variant which data is the pointer in `var`, type is the type in `var`.
 `var` must hold a pointer.
 It must not hold the object direct.
-This function is not useful in most case.
+This function is not useful in most cases.
 The only useful case is to use it on the return value when invoking a meta constructor.

 **Example**